AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/log-management.md

 1. Select **Logs** from the Explorer navigation menu.

-1. Verify you have the correct Account selected at the top of the _All logs_ view.
+1. Verify that your Account is selected at the top of the _All logs_ view.

 1. Select a time range for the Logs query.